TheThirdFool/MESA_Python_Analysis/README.md

 I've also included a short script for generating a particularly nice looking Roche Lobe graph.
 Feel free to use that as an illustrative device.
 You'll have to use python3 for that though.

+This code was written for the Explosive Stellar Phenomena (ESP) module at the University of Surrey - it was also posted to the internal Surrey GitHub.

 ===============================================

 In order to change the variable being plotted in 'VisualiseXRay_Freq.py' head to the bottom of the code [line 351] and edit these lines to what you need: